jia-von/react-redux-project-recipe/README.md

 \
 *$ npm start*

-**5. In your browser's Developer Tools, change the view toa  mobile-device of your choice & enjoy!**
+**5. In your browser's Developer Tools, change the view to  mobile-device of your choice or desktop view & enjoy!**

 # Features & Functionality (By Page)
 **Home**